ddadaal/ddadaal.me/contents/20190212-simstate-and-why/en.md

 Of course, I have more expectations and plans to do with this library than just a copycat to `unstated`, like more support for server-side rendering and [partial observer](https://github.com/viccrubs/simstate/blob/partial-observer/partial-observer-proposal.md).
 You may see the [roadmap](https://github.com/viccrubs/simstate#roadmap) in README to see what to expect in the future.

-## Learning the knowledge to manage an open source project
+## Learning the run an open source project

 I have always wanted to maintain a open source project by my own, and here comes the chance.
 It will also be an excellent chance to learn the tactics of manage an open source project, and have a clearer look and a more real experiences at the open source world.